pygame-community/pygame-ce/docs/reST/ref/draw.rst

             (vertical-ish) will have 1 more pixel of thickness to the right of the original line (in the x direction).

-   :param int length: (optional) used for dash length
+   :param int | Sequence[int] length: (optional) used for dash length

       . note::
+         If ``int``
             The dash length is tracked along the length of the line, and the gaps between dashes will be the same size as the dashes of the line.
+         If ``Sequence[int]``
+            The dash length is the first element and the gap length is the second element.

    :returns: a rect bounding the changed pixels, if nothing is drawn the
       bounding rect's position will be the ``start_pos`` parameter value (float